 Once both cars are staged, the starter will activate the tree and the three ambers and the green will come down in succession, at 0.5 second intervals.
 Both drivers obviously launch on the green light but a jumped start will bring on the red light in that lane and lead to disqualification.

-As soon as the winning car crosses the finish line, the top amber light in that lane will flash, showing the crowd who has won.
+As soon as the faster car crosses the finish line, the top amber light in that lane will flash, showing the crowd which was quicker.
 Instantly, a printer at race control will start printing out two timeslips, once for each racer, showing reaction time off the line, maximum speed and elapsed time for the quarter mile.
 These timeslips are addicitive as drivers come back again and again to try and beat their own time.

 What additional equipment is in place at the Stornoway races?